twpayne/chezmoi/README.md

  * Practical: `chezmoi` manages hidden files (dot files), directories, private, and executable files.

- * Fast and easy to use: `chezmoi` runs in fractions of a second and includes commands to make most operations trivial.
+ * Fast, easy to use, and familiar: `chezmoi` runs in fractions of a second and includes commands to make most operations trivial.
+You can use the version control system of your choice to manage your configuration.

 ## Quick start